w3c/ServiceWorker/explainer.md

 ## A Quick Game of `onfetch`

-Once installed, Service Workers can choose to handle resource requests.
-A navigation that matches the ServiceWorker's origin and scope
+Once installed, ServiceWorkers can choose to handle resource requests.
+A navigation that matches the ServiceWorker's origin and scope will be handled by the ServiceWorker.

 Here's an example of a ServiceWorker that only handles a single resource (`/services/inventory/data.json`) but which logs out requests for all resources it is consulted for: